 OnlineOpen, Wiley’s open access option, is available to authors who wish to make their article open access and available to all on Wiley Online Library, including those who don’t subscribe to the journal.
 Authors wishing to choose OnlineOpen will have an opportunity to do so after acceptance.

 If your paper is accepted, the author identified as the formal corresponding author for the paper will receive an email prompting them to login into Wiley Author Services, where via the Wiley Author Licensing Service (WALS) they will be able to electronically complete the license agreement on behalf of all authors on the paper.

 If the OnlineOpen option is not selected the corresponding author will be presented with the copyright transfer agreement (CTA) to sign.
 The terms and conditions of the CTA can be previewed in the samples associated with the Copyright FAQs.

 If the OnlineOpen option is selected the corresponding author will have a choice of the following Creative Commons License Open Access Agreements (OAA):

-Proofs.
-A single set of page and illustration proofs will be sent to the author.
-All corrections should be marked clearly, directly on page proofs.
+A set of page and illustration proofs will be sent to the author via email from the publisher.
+All corrections should be clearly marked.